raetha/wyzesense2mqtt/readme.md

 ## Home Assistant
 Home Assistant simply needs to be configured with the MQTT broker that the gateway publishes topics to.
 Once configured, the MQTT integration will automatically add devices for each sensor along with entites for the state, battery_level, and signal_strength.
-By default these additionals will have a device_class of "opening" for contact sensors and "motion" for motion sensors.
+By default these entities will have a device_class of "opening" for contact sensors and "motion" for motion sensors.
 They will be named for the sensor type and MAC, e.g. Wyze Sense Contact Sensor AABBCCDD.
-To adjust the device_class to door or window, and set a custom name, update the sensors.yaml configuration file and replace the defaults.
+To adjust the device_class to door or window, and set a custom name, update the sensors.yaml configuration file and replace the defaults, then restart WyzeSense2MQTT.

 ## Tested